 On March 23, 2020, we entered into that certain Amended and Restated ABL Credit and Guarantee Agreement pursuant to which Wells Fargo Bank, National Association agreed to provide a five-year senior secured ABL credit facility in an aggregate amount of \$100 million (collectively, the "Senior ABL Facility").
-The Senior ABL Facility amends and restates in full that certain ABL Credit and Guarantee Agreement entered into by us on June 23, 2016.
-The maximum amount available to be borrowed under the Senior ABL Facility is determined by a borrowing base consisting of our eligible inventory, eligible accounts receivable and cash.
+The Senior ABL Facility amended and restated in full that certain ABL Credit and Guarantee Agreement entered into by us on June 23, 2016.
+The maximum amount available to be borrowed under the Senior ABL Facility was determined by a borrowing base consisting of our eligible inventory, eligible accounts receivable and cash.

-As of June 30, 2020, the Senior ABL Facility had an outstanding balance of \$4.4 million.
-The Senior ABL Facility had \$18.6 million in letters of credit outstanding and availability of \$59.0 million at June 30, 2020.
+As of September 30, 2020, the Senior ABL Facility had an outstanding balance of \$0.1 million.
+The Senior ABL Facility had \$30.7 million in letters of credit outstanding and availability of \$68.9 million at September 30, 2020.
+On October 14, 2020, we repaid the entire outstanding balance of the Senior ABL Facility.